connor-schmidt/azure-quickstart-templates/trend-chef-splunk-security/README.md

 <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-## Solution Template Overview
+## Azure Partner Quickstart Template Overview
-***Solution Templates*** provide customers with a highly automated process to launch enterprise ready first and 3rd party ISV solution stacks on Azure in a pre-production environment.
-The **Solution Template** effort is complimentary to the [Azure Marketplace test drive program](https://azure.microsoft.com/en-us/marketplace/test-drives/).
+***Azure Partner Quickstart Templates*** provide customers with a highly automated process to launch enterprise ready first and 3rd party ISV solution stacks on Azure in a pre-production environment.
+The **Azure Partner Quickstart Template** effort is complimentary to the [Azure Marketplace test drive program](https://azure.microsoft.com/en-us/marketplace/test-drives/).
 These fully baked stacks enable customers to quickly stand up a PoC or Piloting environments and also integrate it with their systems and customization.

 Customers benefit greatly from solution templates because of the ease with which they can stand up enterprise-grade, fully integrated stacks on Azure.
 The extensive automation and testing of these solutions will allow them to spin up pre-production environments with minimal manual steps and customization.
 Most importantly, customers now have the confidence to transition the solution into a fully production-ready environment with confidence.

-**Cloud Security Solution Template 001** launches a security-at-scale solution stack that provides an automated provisioning, configuration and integration of [Trend Micro's Deep Security](https://azure.microsoft.com/en-us/marketplace/partners/trendmicro/deep-security-manager-st-byoldeep-security-manager-byol/) product on Azure.
+The **Cloud Security: Trend Micro > Chef > Splunk** Azure Partner Quickstart Template launches a security-at-scale solution stack that provides an automated provisioning, configuration and integration of [Trend Micro's Deep Security](https://azure.microsoft.com/en-us/marketplace/partners/trendmicro/deep-security-manager-st-byoldeep-security-manager-byol/) product on Azure.
 Combined with [Splunk Enterprise](https://azure.microsoft.com/en-us/marketplace/partners/splunk/splunk-enterprisebyol/) & [Chef Server](https://azure.microsoft.com/en-us/marketplace/partners/chef-software/chef-server/) products makes this solution ready for pre-production environments.
 These are intended as pilot solutions and not production ready.
 Please [contact us](azuremarketplace@sysgain.com) if you need further info or support on this solution.

 ##Licenses & Costs